Gibbons-Lab/isb_course_2020/README.md

 ## Use case

-The course is meant to use all equipments available to the students so they can be encouraged to open it on their smartphone (landscape mode looks better) while they run commands on the terminal.
+The course is meant to use all equipments available to the students so they can be encouraged to open it on their smartphone (landscape mode required) while they run commands on the terminal.

 It focuses on the command line